bugs181/MediaChannel/README.md

 # Examples:
   * Watch content from flash websites on your AppleTV.
   * Access content from your computer on the AppleTV without the need to be at your computer.
+  * Get up to date show times right on your Calendar.
+(Google, iCal, Apple Watch, iPhone, Android, etc)
+  * Get notifications when a movie hits your local theater.
   * More coming soon

 In the future, there will also be an authentication API to allow more personalized content, settings, and